giordano/PolynomialRoots.jl/README.md

 ```julia
 julia> Pkg.clone("https://github.com/giordano/CmplxRoots.jl.git")
 ```

-Installation script will download General Complex Polynomial Root Solver source code and build the shared object.
-In order to accomplish this task a Fortran compiler is needed.

 <!-- You may need to update your package list with `Pkg.update()` in order to get the -->
 <!-- latest version of `CmplxRoots.jl`. -->